Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Geometry of numbers and -invariants

 Formula (\ref{eq:GextAverag}) follows from (\ref{eq:GextAverag1}), (\ref{eq:GextAverag2}) and (\ref{eq:GextAverag3}). \end{proof}

 \begin{corollary} There exists an admissible extension $\overline{\cE}$ of $\Gh$ by $\Eh$ such that

 \end{corollary}

-\section{Geometry of numbers and $\theta$-invariants}
+\chapter{Geometry of numbers and $\theta$-invariants}

-In this section, we pursue our study of the invariants $h^i_\theta (\Eb)$ attached to some hermitian vector bundle $\Eb$ over some arithmetic curve $\Spec \OK$.
-We focus on the basic situation when $\OK = \Z$ --- that is, when $\Eb$ is an euclidean lattice --- and we relate the $\theta$-invariants $\hot(\Eb)$ and $\hut(\Eb)$ to various invariants of $\Eb$ classically considered in geometry of numbers.
+In this chapter, we pursue our study of the invariants $h^i_\theta (\Eb)$ attached to some Hermitian vector bundle $\Eb$ over some arithmetic curve $\Spec \OK$.
+We focus on the basic situation when $\OK = \Z$ --- that is, when $\Eb$ is an Euclidean lattice --- and we relate the $\theta$-invariants $\hot(\Eb)$ and $\hut(\Eb)$ to various invariants of $\Eb$ classically considered in geometry of numbers.

-The results of the present section will not be used in the next sections of this article.
-They are intended to clarify the meaning of the $\theta$-invariants from the perspective of the theory of euclidean lattices, and their proofs will combine three lines of thought:
+The results of the present chapter will not be used in the next chapters of this monograph.
+They are intended to clarify the meaning of the $\theta$-invariants from the perspective of the theory of Euclidean lattices, and their proofs will combine three lines of thought:

-(i) The methods introduced by Banaszczyk in his work \cite{Banaszczyk93} to establish ``transference inequalities", relating invariants of euclidean lattices and of their dual lattices, with essentially optimal constants\footnote{See \cite{Gasbarri99}, Section 3, for an early application of these methods to Arakelov geometry.
+(i) The methods introduced by Banaszczyk in his work \cite{Banaszczyk93} to establish ``transference inequalities", relating invariants of Euclidean lattices and of their dual lattices, with essentially optimal constants\footnote{See \cite{Gasbarri99}, Section 3, for an early application of these methods to Arakelov geometry.
 Banasczyk results have played an important role in lattice-based cryptography, and we refer the reader to \cite{MicciancioRegev2007} and \cite{TianLiuXu2014} for improvements and applications of the original results in \cite{Banaszczyk93} related to lattice-based cryptography, and for further references.}.

 (ii) An extended version of Cram\'er's theory of large deviations, valid on some measure space of infinite total mass.
-This theory is presented in Appendix \ref{Append:LD}, and the reader will find a self-contained summary of its results required for our study of euclidean lattices in section \ref{ReforComp}, where they are stated in a form that emphasizes their relations with the formalism of statistical physics.
+This theory is presented in Appendix \ref{Append:LD}, and the reader will find a self-contained summary of its results required for our study of Euclidean lattices in Section \ref{ReforComp}, where they are stated in a form that emphasizes their relations with the formalism of statistical physics.

-(iii) Siegel's mean value theorem and its use for showing the existence of euclidean lattices with remarkable density properties (\emph{\`a la} Minkowski-Hlawka) by probabilistic arguments.
+(iii) Siegel's mean value theorem and its use for showing the existence of Euclidean lattices with remarkable density properties (\emph{\`a la} Minkowski-Hlawka) by probabilistic arguments.